Dilkea

 Dilkea is a genus of flowering plants belonging to the family Passifloraceae.

+Distribution

 Its native range is Southern Tropical America.

+Etymology

 The genus name of Dilkea is in honour of Sir Charles Wentworth Dilke, 1st Baronet (1810–1869), an English politician.
 It was published by Maxwell T. Masters in Trans.
 Linn.
 Soc.
 London Vol.27 on page 627 in 1871, after Dilke's death.